 2. Blue Loop Trail, Mount Tabor Park

 On Portland's east side, the extinct volcanic cinder cone known as Mount Tabor is a popular park for all sorts of recreation.
-Hikers, cyclists, and soap box derby drivers can often be found populating the park, alongside picnickers, playground users, and yard game enthusiasts.
+Hikers, cyclists, and soap box derby drivers often populate the park, alongside picnickers, playground users, and yard game enthusiasts.

 Other designated hiking trails at Mount Tabor include the Red and Green Loop Trails, both offering a less steep route to follow.
 Many of the trails pass by the iconic attractions that define Mount Tabor Park, including the bronzed statue of longtime Oregonian editor Harvey W. Scott, as well as great overlooks of the city to the west.

 3. Washington Park Loop Hike

 Beginning near the Oregon Zoo, the trail quickly passes by the entrance to the Vietnam Veterans Memorial before heading up to the Hoyt Arboretum.
 Alongside topside views of the many different trees comprising the arboretum, the Wildwood trail continues ascending to the Portland Japanese Gardens.

-Nearly four miles in length, the Washington Park Loop trail has plenty of variety and many cultural attractions to encourage a leisurely pace.
-Other attractions of Washington Park that encourage side trips include an archery range, children's museum, and a wide range of memorials and statues.
+The Washington Park Loop trail has plenty of cultural attractions to encourage a leisurely pace.
+Other attractions of Washington Park that encourage side trips include an archery range, a children's museum, and a wide range of memorials and statues.

 4. Maple Trail Loop, Forest Park

 Encompassing over 5,000 acres within Portland's northwest city limits, Forest Park is one of the largest urban forests in the country.
 Easily accessible by public transportation and with over 80 miles of trails, forest roads, and fire lanes to explore, this urban getaway invites a true escape from the hustle and bustle of the sidewalks and streets nearby.

-Accessed from the Lower Saltzman Trailhead, the Maple Loop immediately introduces users to the tallest flora of Forest Park, including big-leaf maples, Douglas-firs, and red alders.
+Accessed from the Lower Saltzman Trailhead, the Maple Loop immediately introduces users to the tallest trees of Forest Park, including big-leaf maples, Douglas-firs, and red alders.
 Crossing bridges and gullies, the Maple Trail connects with either the Leif Erickson Trail or Wildwood Trail for a variable-distance loop.
-Whichever direction you head, the tall landscape only becomes denser the farther you go, and while signposts are prevalent throughout the park, it's recommended to bring along a map and a rough idea of how far you want to go.
+The route that connects with Wildwood adds up to an 8.4-mile loop with over 1,000 feet of elevation gain.

-5. Marquam Trail to Council Crest Editor's Pick
+5. Marquam Trail to Council Crest

 Council Crest Park reveals a rich landscape of Cascade mountain peaks.
-One of the highest points in Portland, Council Crest was once the site of an early 20th-century amusement park, and while it's possible to drive to this still-popular center of community attraction, it's much more rewarding to hike your way to the top.
+Just over 1,000 feet in elevation, Council Crest is one of Portland's highest points and once was the site of an early 20th-century amusement park.
+While it's possible to drive to this still-popular center of community attraction, it's much more rewarding to hike your way to the top.

 Sunset is a great time to arrive at Council Crest to enjoy the view, though hikers will want to be sure to leave themselves enough light to make it back down to the nature park shelter.
 At the top of Council Crest, alongside great views, a community piano awaits anyone who knows their way around the keys.

 6. Latourell Falls, Columbia River Gorge

 The trail begins from a popular and sometimes crowded trailhead.
-A recommended approach to the falls involves parking at Guy W. Talbot State Park just below the main trailhead parking area, where a vast picnic area makes for a great break before or after hiking.
+A recommended approach to the falls involves parking at Guy W. Talbot State Park just below the main trailhead parking area.
+Here, a vast picnic area makes for a great break before or after hiking.

 7. Mountain View Trail, Powell Butte Nature Park

 On the east side of the city near Gresham, Powell Butte is an extinct cinder cone volcano surrounded by many excellent trails to explore.
 Open to hikers, cyclists, and horse riders, Powell Butte encompasses over 600 acres and many great vantage points overlooking surrounding Cascade peaks.

 One of the best trails to explore the scenic attraction of Powell Butte is the aptly named Mountain View Trail.
-Beginning near the parking area and recently remodeled visitor center, the Mountain View Trail takes an easy approach up to the ridgeline, where the trail evens out for constant views.
-On clear days from the Mountain View Trail, a few of the prominent peaks to be seen include Mount St. Helens, Mount Adams, and most predominantly, Mount Hood.
+Beginning near the parking area and visitor center, the Mountain View Trail takes an easy approach up to the ridgeline before evening out for constant views.
+On clear days, a few of the prominent peaks seen on the horizon include Mount St. Helens, Mount Adams, and most predominantly, Mount Hood.